nepfaff/scalable-real2sim/README.md

 ### 2. Run data collection

 The initial robot data can be collected with `scalable_real2sim/pickplace_data_collection/scripts/collect_robot_joint_data_at_multiple_gripper_oppenings.py`.
 This needs to be done once per environment.
-Note that this requires a MOSEK license.

 The object data collection can be run with `scalable_real2sim/run_data_collection.py`.

 Note that this code is written for a particular robot setup, and small adjustments will likely need to be made to work for a different setup.
 Also note that you may encounter a segfault in one of the dependencies if your numpy version is >= 2.0.0.

 ### 3. Run robot identification